-1. Foundations.
-Take one of the following: 3
+1. Foundatio ns.
+Take one of the following:

 RELS 213 Catholic Thought

 RELS 225 Contemporary Catholicism

-2. Disciplinary areas.
-Take one course from three of the following areas: 9
+2. Disciplina y areas.
+Take one course from three of the following areas:

 Fine Arts

 ART 260 Monasticism and the Arts

-MUSC 240 Catholic Mass and its Music
+MUSC 24 Catholic Mass and its Music

 History

 HIST 304 Europe in the Middle Ages

 HIST 318 Mexico, Central America and the Caribbean

 HIST 319 The Crusades

 Literature

 ENGL 280 Irish Literary Revival

 SPAN 350 Masterworks in Spanish I

-Philosophy

-PHIL 301 Faith and Reason
+Philosoph ,

 PHIL 315 Medieval Philosophy

+PHIL 210 Faith and Reason 3

 3. Elective.
-Take an a additional course from the above areas or one of the following: 3
+7 ake an additional course from the above areas or one of the following: 3

 ART 321 Medieval Art

 ART 322 Renaissance Art